Advantages of Listing Your Home with a Real Estate Team

 5 Best Things to Do with Family in Key West

 The southernmost part of the United States, Key West is largely known for its superb weather, fishing, boating, water sports, live entertainment, and island lifestyle.
 But, there are some wonderful gems here which are just perfect for families.
 Here are the best things to do with kids in Key West:

 - Conch tour train.
 All aboard!
 It’s no secret kids love trains.
 And, this is a great way to get acquainted with the streets of Old Town.
 Take a tour around the area and learn a little history while scoping out other places to visit along the way.

 - Key West Shipwreck Museum.
 Here, kids and adults alike will learn a lot about the many shipwrecks just off the coast of the island and beyond.
 It’s fascinating and there are plenty of exhibits which tell the many stories of ships being lost at sea.

 - Higgs Beach.
-A little know fact about the Florida Keys at-large is there is a scarcity of actual beach.
+A little known fact about the Florida Keys at-large is there is a scarcity of actual beach.
 However, there are some choice spots where you’ll find plenty of sand.
-Once such destination is Higgs Beach.
+Once such a destination is Higgs Beach.
 Take a dip in the water, play tennis or volleyball, or let the little ones have a blast on the playground.
 There’s also a dog park here for your four-legged family member.